-My daughter recently turned three and before her birthday, I extensively searched the internet for great birthday gift ideas for 3-year-olds.
+My daughter recently turned three and before her birthday, I extensively searched the internet for great birthday gift ideas for three-year-old girls.

 I worked as an early intervention therapist with kids from birth to age 3 for several years.
 I feel so confident in caring for children from babies through two years old.
 But three-year-olds are a bit of a mystery to me!

 I am so amazed at how much my daughter has grown -physically, emotionally, and cognitively- over the past year.
 I am excited to see her learn MUCH MORE as a three-year-old.

 For her third birthday, I wanted to give her presents that would help her reach three-year-old developmental milestones, keep her engaged and active, and encourage independent and imaginative play.

 Here is a list of my favorite toys and gift ideas for three-year-old girls.